It seems even the best authors can fall victim to Middle Book Syndrome.

 By the time things really started happening, I had already given into my boredom.
 I really wasn’t invested, and all I was really hoping for was more of Schaffa’s backstory.
 He had quickly become the most intriguing character, as my love for Essun kind of waned.

-I’m still going to read the final installment of this trilogy, but I hope the pacing improves in the next one.
+I’m still going to read the final instalment of this trilogy, but I hope the pacing improves in the next one.